 What You'll Do:

-Volunteers raise awareness of suicide prevention and PAPYRUS in a few different ways and we are looking for volunteers who can help with the following:
+You will raise awareness of suicide prevention and PAPYRUS in a few different ways and we are looking for volunteers who can help with the following:

 • Deliver presentations to people in your community, such as schools, workplaces, and faith groups.
-These are 30-minute sessions called SPARK: Suicide Prevention – Awareness, Resource, Knowledge
+These are 30-minute sessions called SPARK: Suicide Prevention – Awareness, Resource, Knowledge.

 • Attend events and run stalls such as Pride, county fairs, wellbeing days, University freshers’ fairs, and fundraising events.